Occidentalism

+Anti-Western pamphlet printed in China during the Boxer Rebellion, accusing Jesuit missionaries (derogatorily referred to as pigs) of gouging out the eyes of local people, likely an exaggerated caricature of Western medicinal procedures, which stood in opposition to traditional Chinese medicine.

-Occidentalism refers to a discipline that discusses the Western world (the Occident).
-In this context the West becomes the object, while the East is the subject.
-The West in the context of Occidentalism does not refer to the West in a geographical sense, but to culture or custom, especially covering the fields of thought, philosophy, sociology, anthropology, history, religion, colonialism, war, apartheid, and geography.
+Occidentalism refers to a discipline that discusses the Western world (the Occident) from outside perspectives.
+Occidentalism focuses on Western culture or customs, especially covering the fields of thought, philosophy, sociology, anthropology, history, religion, colonialism, war, apartheid, and geography.
 It is not as popular as Orientalism in the general public and in academic settings.

-The term emerged as the reciprocal of the notion of Orientalism popularized by literary critic Edward Said, which refers to Western stereotypes of the Eastern world, the Orient.
+The term emerged as the reverse of Orientalism, defined by literary critic Edward Said, which refers to Western stereotypes of the Eastern world, the Orient.

 Terminologies

 Different languages have different terms relating to Occidentalism and Westernization.

 In Arabic

 In Arabic, al-Istighraab (الاستغراب) is a contemporary psychological, social, and cultural phenomenon.
 The individuals who embody it are characterized by their inclination toward, attachment to, and emulation of the West.
 It originated in non-Western societies as a result of the civilizational shock that befell it before and during colonialism.

 Ilm al-istighraab (علم الاستغراب) means the 'science of Westernization' or 'Occidentalism'.
 It is opposite to the science of Orientalism.
 Dr. Hassan Hanafi said: "Occidentalism is the unraveling of the double historical knot between the self and the other...
 It is the elimination of the complex of greatness of the Western other, by transforming it from a subject in itself to a studied object...
 The task of Occidentalism is to eliminate Eurocentrism and show how European consciousness has taken center stage throughout modern history, within its own civilizational environment."

 Al-Taghreeb (التغريب) means 'Westernization'.
 It is "a cultural and political action carried out by officials in the West, most importantly Orientalists and Westernizers, aiming to obscure the features of the religious and cultural life of Islamic and other societies, and to force these societies to imitate the West and revolve in its orbit."